raushan95a/HeartTales/README.md

-# 🌌 StoryVerse AI
+# HeartTales - Turn memories into animated stories

 > **Turn your loved ones into characters in AI-generated comic stories — with illustrations, voice narration, and real-time character calls.**

-StoryVerse AI is a browser-based storytelling platform that lets you create personalized characters (family, friends, pets) and generate short comic stories featuring them.
+HeartTales is a browser-based storytelling platform that lets you create personalized characters (family, friends, pets) and generate short comic stories featuring them.
 Every story comes with manga-style illustrations and voice narration — all powered by Google Gemini.
 You can even "call" your characters and have a live conversation with their AI-driven personalities.

 ---